JuegaTade7175/algol68-vscode-genie-setup/README.md

 → https://marketplace.visualstudio.com/items?itemName=jlguenego.algol68
 → For good syntax support.

-## For antivirus exclude these processes:
+## For an antivirus exclude some processes
 1. 🪚 bash.exe
 2. 🪚 gnuplot.exe
 3. 🪚 a68g.exe